prog4biol/pfb2023/unix.md

 - _control-e (^e)_: Move the cursor to the end of the line.
 (Mnemonic: E for the End) (^z was already used to interrupt a command).
 - _control-d (^d)_: Delete the character currently under the cursor.
 D=Delete.
 - _control-k (^k)_: Delete the entire line from the cursor to the end. k=kill.
 The line isn't actually deleted, but put into a temporary holding place called the "kill buffer".
 This is like cutting text
-- _control-y (^y)_: Paste the contents of the kill buffer onto the command-line starting at the cursor.  y=yank.
+- _control-y (^y)_: Paste the contents of the kill buffer onto the command line starting at the cursor.  y=yank.
 This is like paste.
 - _Up arrow, down arrow_: Move up and down in the command history.
 This lets you rerun previous commands, possibly modifying them before you do.

 There are also some useful shell commands you can issue: